-If any investment instrument does no longer fulfil the ESG criteria, the Bank will make reasonable effort to sell the position, whilst safeguarding the Client's interests at all times.
+If any investment instrument does no longer fulfil the ESG criteria, reasonable effort will be made to sell the position, whilst safeguarding the Client's interests at all times.

 ● What is the policy to assess good governance practices of the investee companies?